syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if find Text is not found.
+#VALUE! - occurs if find Text is not found.

 #### Example: